 …Regular Membership and New Professional Members in The Coastal Society includes a subscription to Coastal Management, the international journal of marine environment, resources, law and society?

-…The Coastal Society has a distinguished history and organizes one of the longest running series of coastal conferences in the world?
+…The Coastal Society has a distinguished history and organized one of the longest running series of coastal conferences in the world?

 …The Coastal Society has six student chapters (Duke University, East Carolina University, Eckerd College, University of North Carolina-Wilmington, Oregon State University, University of Rhode Island)?